rlindsgaard/rlindsgaard.github.io/_drafts/queue-checkpoints.md

 ## Applying the pattern

-I mentioned the pattern was supple, let us dive into how to extend it for
+I mentioned the pattern was supple, let us dive into how to extend it for different purposes.
+The application also puts constraints and requirements on the implementation.

 ### Large files